South Africa: Over 15,000 South African Health Workers' Jobs Are At Risk As U.S. Cuts Aid

 Additionally, GroundUp and Spotlight have identified two PEPFAR-supported harm reduction centres that have had to close.
 These centres provided methadone and clean needles to people who inject drugs (when drug users have access to clean needles, they're less likely to resort to sharing them, which brings down HIV transmission).

-Ricardo Walters, who provides consulting services to health service organisations across Africa, told Spotlight and GroundUp that a similar trend could be seen across the continent.
+Ricardo Walters, who provides consulting services to health service organisations across Africa, told GroundUp and Spotlight that a similar trend could be seen across the continent.

 "Many organisations that were specifically offering services to key populations were not suspended; their project funding was terminated," he said.
 "They will not be coming back."